 Are you on board with eating dessert for breakfast?
 I hope so… Because hiding behind its indulgent look, there’s a combination of things you probably eat in the morning anyways, like greek yogurt, bananas, honey, macadamia nuts, and Cheerios.
 Layering the ingredients into a tart not only makes it feel more fancy, it causes the flavors to dance in a different way.

-Tarts are my answer to not being super fond of pie crust.
-I’m more drawn to a base that tastes more sweet than doughy.
+I’m more drawn to a base that tastes more sweet than doughy, which is why I choose this style of crust.
 Sorry, not sorry.
 Graham crackers are the most common “press-in” ingredient, but I rarely have them on hand (especially because gluten-free are hard to find).
 So after this go round with crushed Banana Nut Cheerios, I’m sold.
-Blitzed in a food processor, their fine texture makes a mighty fine crust, combined with just a bit of almond flour and butter.
+Blitzed in a food processor, their fine texture makes a mighty fine crust for the yogurt pie, combined with just a bit of almond flour and butter.
 And the nutty, toasty flavor is irreplaceable.

 To complete its look and taste, I adorned the outer edges with roasted macadamia nuts, and drizzled caramel over the top.
 Just a little for depth, but not take away from its feel good vibes.
 I tried both store-bought, or this date caramel when testing, it’s up to you.
 It lasts for several days in the fridge, a major bonus if you make and you’re household of two, like Brian and I. But I also count on it most when I’m looking to serve a lighter dessert.